 How to Make Healthy Ranch Dressing

-This homemade dressing is very simple to make by combining all your ingredients in one jar.
-I love to use a Mason jar because you can just put on the top and shake it all together, so easy!
+This homemade Greek yogurt ranch dressing is very simple to make by combining all your ingredients in one jar.
+I love to use a Mason jar because you can just screw on a lid and shake it all together, so easy!

 Combine: In a small jar with lid, add yogurt, water (add only if using Greek yogurt), vinegar, dill, garlic, onion powder, sugar, salt and pepper.

 Stir and let sit a bit: Stir with a fork or shake the jar well.
-Let sit 5 minutes for flavors to “marry” each other and stir again.
+Let your healthy ranch sit 5 minutes for flavors to “marry” each other and stir again.
 Ready to serve!

 How to Store

-Homemade ranch dressing will keep fresh for up to 7 days in the fridge, but I doubt it will last that long!
+Healthy homemade ranch dressing will keep fresh in an airtight container for up to 7 days in the fridge, but I doubt it will last that long!

-And like with any refrigerated food, I prefer to use glass containers to store this homemade ranch dressing because the food will not absorb plastic’s chemicals and flavors.
+And like with any refrigerated food, I prefer to use glass containers to store this salad dressing because the food will not absorb plastic’s chemicals and flavors.
 Makes all the difference for taste!

 Stir or shake before each use.
 Yogurt tends to thicken on the walls of the container.